User Backgrounds Image 63User Backgrounds Image 74User Backgrounds Image 43User Backgrounds Image 78

 History

-Inspired by the philosophy of Venezuela's "El Sistema," husband and wife team Liza Austria and Richard Miller established UpBeat NYC in 2009.
-UpBeat began its work in Central Brooklyn working in partnership with the BedStuy Campaign Against Hunger and in the South Bronx at the Promised Land Church.
+Husband and wife team Liza Austria and Richard Miller established UpBeat NYC in 2009.
 Initially, the staff included just four instructors: Richard, Liza, her mother Chris and younger brother John.
 As the volunteer staff grew, so did the program, yet UpBeat retained its original family feel.
-UpBeat now operates year-round in Mott Haven, five days per week with an enrollment of 150 students and 18 staff and volunteer instructors.
+UpBeat now operates year-round in the Mott Haven neighborhood of the South Bronx, six days per week with an enrollment of 175 students and 15 staff teaching artists.

 In fact, it was family experiences and concerns that led to the genesis of UpBeat.
 As a New York City public school teacher, Liza’s mother was frustrated by the rise of testing and decline of arts education.
 Liza’s older brother and juvenile justice activist, Ruben, spoke passionately about the lack of positive alternatives for NYC’s at-risk youth.
-He shared stories of children as young as eleven being locked up, isolated and left with no discernible path toward a normal life.
+He shared stories of children as young as eleven being incarcerated, isolated and left with no discernible path toward a normal life.
 Above all was the influence of Liza's father, Jaime Austria, one of New York City's finest bass players.
-His brilliant and tenacious advocacy for El Sistema, the groundbreaking musical movement in Venezuela, inspired and sustained the family's resolve to take action.
+His brilliant and tenacious advocacy for music education for all NYC children inspired and sustained the family's resolve to take action.

 From UpBeat’s very first days in Mott Haven—when children discovered the program by walking in from the street and signing up for a piano lesson, or by tagging along with a friend or family member to get a chance to try a violin—UpBeat has embraced the community’s children with open arms.
 Through the years, the program has become known among local families as a trusted place where their children can safely study and explore music.